How To Get There

 The timetable is limited in the winter months but becomes a daily service at the beginning of April.
 Once Samaria Gorge opens to the public (generally at the beginning of May) the line Hora Sfakion – Loutro – Agia Roumeli and back runs about 2 -3 times a day.
 The route Paleohora – Sougia – Agia Roumeli is available once a day; starting from Paleohora in the morning and returning from Agia Roumeli in the afternoon.

-The exact times as well as current ticket prices can be checked either on the company's website or by phoning the company in Hora Sfakion +30-2825091101 or on our own website.
+The exact times, as well as current ticket prices, can be checked either on the company's website or by phoning the company in Hora Sfakion at +30-2825091101 or on our own website.

-Please note that the service may be delayed or cancelled if there are adverse weather conditions.
+Please note that the service may be delayed or canceled if there are adverse weather conditions.

 If you want to bring your car to the village, it is possible to take it by ferryboat from Hora Sfakion and Paleochora.
 However, you will not need a car in Agia Roumeli, so there is no need to rent a car just to get to the ferry departure point.